 We’ll begin with easier hikes and walks, building up to our hike of Mount Greylock, the highest point in Massachusetts.
-We’ll also spend a day cycling the quiet, car-free Ashuwillticook Rail Trail and enjoy a day of rafting on the Deerfield River.
+We’ll also enjoy a day of rafting on the Deerfield River.

 At trip end, we’ll celebrate all we have accomplished on Berkshire Adventure—a great week of camp and the perfect introduction to Overland.